 Caregiving of an older adult can be difficult.
-Some caregivers find themselves in the position of having to make the difficult decision of choosing between home care or having to move an elderly family member into some type of residential care situation for the health and safety of their senior loved one.
+Some caregivers find themselves in the position of having to make the difficult decision of choosing between home care options (professional caregivers) or having to move an elderly family member into some type of residential care situation for the health and safety of their senior loved one.

 But what if that senior loved one refuses to move?
 Can someone be forced into a care home situation?

 If your parent(s) or elderly relative(s) have executed a power of attorney health care proxy – you may have some rights to move them to a safer more appropriate living environment.
 If not, you will need to petition the court for conservatorship and/or guardianship.
 You may have to obtain both petitions to manage all of the senior’s affairs.